RussellSB/pytrendy/pytrendy_docs/docs/features.md

 - **Trend rank annotation**: Top-ranked segments are automatically labeled with ordinal markers for rapid identification.

-- **Interactive rendering**: Visual outputs are fully interactive in environments such as Jupyter Notebooks and Google Colab, supporting zoom, hover, and dynamic filtering.
+- **Static rendering**: Visual outputs are fully static in environments such as Jupyter Notebooks and Google Colab.

 **Result**: Generates publication-ready visualizations that facilitate intuitive interpretation and seamless integration into analytical workflows.